Don't suffer in silence. We can help.

-Cleveland Clinic's Colorectal Center for Functional Bowel Disorders has the most experienced group of specialists in the region.
+Cleveland Clinic's Colorectal Center for Pelvic Floor Disorders has the most experienced group of specialists in the region.
 Cleveland Clinic is one of only four programs in the country to be named a Center of Excellence: Continence Care for Women by the National Association for Continence (NAFC).

 Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report.

 Using state-of-the-art diagnostics and decades of experience, we determine the cause of patients’ problems and then tailor the most appropriate treatment.
-You can rely on our success in both diagnosing and treating a full spectrum of bowel disorders.
+You can rely on our success in both diagnosing and treating a full spectrum of pelvic floor disorders.

 Don’t wait.
-You don’t have to let your bowel problems control your life.
+You don’t have to let your pelvic floor problems control your life.

 What We Treat

-Common conditions treated at Cleveland Clinic’s Colorectal Center for Functional Bowel Disorders include:
+Common conditions treated at Cleveland Clinic’s Colorectal Center for Pelvic Floor Disorders include:

 Chronic constipation and difficult defecation